austenc/vscode-blade-spacer/README.md

 ## Release Notes

+### 1.0.1
+- Added workaround for braces not matching when a trailing quote or angle bracket exists - see Microsoft/vscode#35197

 ### 1.0.0
 - Improved support for multi cursor and selection wrapping
 - Fixed multi cursor undo problem